 - Have front and rear lights when riding at night

-Drivers are also legally required to leave a safe distance of three feet or more between themselves and bicycles when passing a bicycle.
-Many drivers do not follow this law and other laws that are meant to protect cyclists.
+Drivers are legally required to leave a safe distance of three feet or more between themselves and bicycles when passing a bicycle.
+Many drivers do not follow this law and others that are meant to protect cyclists.

 to find a John Foy office near you

 Common Causes of Bicycle Accidents in Sandy Springs

 Typically, bicycle accidents happen when drivers are careless or inattentive on the road.
 Here are some specific ways we often see bike accidents occur in the Sandy Springs area:

 - Drivers operating their vehicles while distracted, failing to see bicyclists traveling or turning nearby.

 - Drivers sideswipe bicyclists while passing them too quickly or too closely.

 - Drivers make a left or right turn without checking for smaller vehicles, such as bikes, and hitting a cyclist who is traveling straight.